 - The firmware type matches your chip type.
 For example, the firmware for CC2530 does not work on CC2530 with a CC259x amplifier.

 - Your coordinator accepts new connections (joining is enabled).

 - Your coordinator has free slots for a new device (it depends on a coordinator’s hardware and firmware).
 It is a floating problem.
 Devices in a Zigbee mesh network can migrate between routers and a coordinator, but the coordinator has a limited number of direct connections.
 Therefore you may connect one device without any problems, but another one can make you crazy :-).

-- Check that another open Zigbee network does not exist closely because the device joins the first opened network.
+- Check that another open Zigbee network does not exist nearly because the device joins the first opened network.

 - Try to place a new device close to the coordinator and re-pair it.
-The good distance is 0.5-1.0 m.
+The appropriate distance is 0.5-1.0 m.